 Our last full day on the boat sees us cruising back towards Male.
 We take the opportunity for some final snorkelling and swimming, before enjoying a farewell meal with our boat crew.

 The trip ends after breakfast on our dhoni in Male.
 There are no activities planned today, so you are free to depart from Male at any time.
-If your flight is departing later in the day, luggage storage facilities are available on the dhoni.
+If your flight is departing later in the day, luggage storage facilities are available at the airport for a cost of $6 per item.
 If you would like to receive a complimentary airport transfer today, you need to depart from Male International Airport (MLE).

 Year round high temperatures in coastal regions: Colombo averages 27°C. It is much cooler in the hills with Kandy averaging 20°C and Nuwara Eliya down to 16°C. Springlike temperatures in the hill country, but chilly evenings.
 Two monsoon periods: Apr-Sep when rain is confined to the southwest; and Oct-Mar when it falls in the northeast.